-The company ochs und junior AG was founded in 2006 as a vehicle for converting Ludwig Oechslin’s horological ideas and prototypes into saleable products.
-While at Ulysse Nardin, Ludwig Oechslin was responsible for designing some of the watch industry’s most respected innovations.
-In sharp contrast to the watch industry in general, which is primarily focused on complications, Ludwig Oechslin’s interest lies in radical simplification.
-Our workspace in Lucerne is the only physical place where our watches may be obtained.
+ochs und junior is a watch company started in 2006 and based in Lucerne, Switzerland.
+It manufactures watches designed by Ludwig Oechslin, the thinker behind some of the most awarded watches of the past 30 years.
+In sharp contrast to the watch industry in general, which is primarily focused on complications, Oechslin’s interest lies in radical simplification. ochs und junior watches are exclusively sold directly from the ochs und junior workspace in Lucerne.
 Ulysse Nardin became a strategic partner in the company in the spring of 2012.

 As we manufacture our components and functions in ultra-small batches, for the most part away from mainstream suppliers in the watch industry, we are able to respond quickly to the need for changes and improvements.
 It also means that we are not held back by the industry’s generally long lead times, and that we have less capital tied up.
 We finance our innovations through the sale of our watches.